18F/identity-idp/docs/sdk-upgrade.md

     The command downloads a configuration file and opens an editor so you can modify it.

+2. Start a Slack thread in `#login-appdev` notifying people that you are going to recycle prod.
+An example message:
+> &#9851; prod IdP to update Acuant SDK

-2. Make the file look like this:
+3. Make the file look like this:

     ```yml
     idv_acuant_sdk_upgrade_a_b_testing_enabled: true